 First iMac and I-book

-It was the first family computer where styling and esthetic became one of the essential features.
+It was the first family computer where styling and esthetic became essential features.

-With this approach, apple won creative customers by giving them the opportunity to showcase their personalities and difference through their computers.
+With this approach, apple won creative customers by showcasing their personalities and difference through their computers.
 The all brand Identity of Apple that we all know today started at this time, with this decision to focus on users’ experience and joy more than informatics specs.

 For years, 3D printing has dominated the news.
 However, it wasn’t until HP’s Jet Fusion printers arrived that plastic printing quality improved enough to be widely adopted and significantly manufactured.
 HP’s technology offers high resolution and component performance, as well as the promise of low enough costs to be competitive in scale.
 In 2018, HP took things a step further by introducing its Metal Jet printers, which were designed to achieve the same results in metal as they had in plastic.
 This opens up a whole new world of design possibilities for our team, and we can’t wait to see where it takes us.

-3D printing is now really revolutionizing the world in 3 main aspects:
+3D printing is now revolutionizing the world in three main aspects:

-Innovation: nowadays, it is swift to get a working prototype of your innovative products thanks to 3D printing.
-This technology allows companies to innovate faster and see tomorrow the results of what they decide today.
-The overall pace of innovation over the world drastically got up thanks to 3D printing.
-We can also now industrialize part that the older ways of manufacturing were not allowing us to do, giving a lot of new possibilities to explore.
+Innovation: Nowadays, it is swift to get a working prototype of your innovative products, thanks to 3D printing.
+This technology allows companies to innovate faster and see tomorrow the results of today’s decisions.
+The overall pace of innovation worldwide drastically grew due to 3D printing.
+We can also now industrialize parts that the older ways of manufacturing were not allowing us to do, giving a lot of new possibilities to explore.

-Makers spirit: this new technology has taken the industry by surprise.
+Makers spirit: This new technology has taken the industry by surprise.
 It is now possible for anyone to print and update or evolve their products with a computer and table 3D printer.
-Everybody can now be a “Maker”; it means creating things, even complexes and intricate ones, with a button push.
-This technology has empowered a lot of creative persons to develop their art, business, or just father to make toys for their kids.
+With just a push of a button, everybody can now be a “Maker”; it means creating things, even complexes and intricate ones.
+This technology has empowered a lot of creative persons to develop their art or business.